Maheenms/EmployeeSQL./README.md

 ## Configuration:
-Before we being , we need to do the following:
+Before we begin , we need to do the following:
  * Create a new repository for this project called sql-challenge and clone the new repository to our computer.
  * Inside our local Git repository, create a directory for the SQL challenge.
  * Make a folder named EmployeeSQL.